You’re planning to spend 3 days in Seville and not sure what to do. Then you’re in good hands!

 Semana Santa – Spain’s Holy Week

-If you happen to go to Seville during Easter week, you will witness the biggest celebrations of “Semana Santa” in the whole country.
-The streets will be packed so other sightseeing will be difficult, as huge processions fill up the streets day and night.
+If you happen to go to Seville during Easter week, you will witness the biggest celebration of “Semana Santa” in the whole country.
+The streets will be packed so other sightseeing will be difficult, as huge processions fill the streets day and night.

 Feria de Abril